act-rules/act-rules.github.io/_rules/auto-play-audio-has-control-mechanism-4c31df.md

 #### Failed Example 5

-The `<video>` has a control mechanism but the mechanism is not included in the accessibility tree.
+The `<video>` has a [mechanism](https://www.w3.org/TR/WCAG21/#dfn-mechanism) to pause or stop or turn the audio volume off, but the mechanism is not included in the accessibility tree.

 ``` html
 <head>